What to expect from Bangkok?

 Did you know?

-Bangkok isn’t actually the real name of this Capital City.
-The official name of this city counts 21 words and is the longest name of a city in the entire world.
+Bangkok isn’t actually the real name of this Capital City of Thailand.
+The official name is made up of 21 words and is the longest name of a city in the world!

 “Krung Thep Mahanakhon Amon Rattanakosin Mahinthara Ayuthaya Mahadilok Phop Noppharat Ratchathani Burirom Udomratchaniwet Mahasathan Amon Piman Awatan Sathit Sakkathattiya Witsanukam Prasit.”